Central Bank of Ireland: Domestic banking crisis

 The Central Bank noted in November 2005 that an overvaluation existed of 40% to 60% in the Irish residential property market.
 Minutes of a meeting with the OECD indicated that while the Central Bank agreed that Irish property was overvalued it was fearful of precipitating a crash by "putting a number on it".
 Senior Allied Irish Bank officials expressed concerns in 2006 that Central Bank stress tests were "not stressful enough".
-The management ignored warnings from its own financial stability unit, according to one former staff member, whose evidence to the parliamentary inquiry was questioned by a number of other staff members, and from the Economic and Social Research Institute about the scale of bank loans to property speculators and developers leading to key information being suppressed.
-It was reported that it sought to gag a prominent economist from talking about the fragile state of the nation's banks in relation the Irish branch of Northern Rock.
-The Central Bank "watered down" economic warnings about the property bubble in the run-up to the crash, blocked internal communication reaching board level due to the political interests, and "rigorously" concealed data from the relevant external supervisors on the large exposures of Irish banks to individual developers.
+Management ignored warnings from the Bank's financial stability unit and from the Economic and Social Research Institute, regarding excessive lending to property speculators and developers.
+A parliamentary inquiry later questioned the credibility of this former staff member's testimony.
+Also ignored was key information from the Economic and Social Research Institute about the scale of bank loans to property speculators and developers, It was reported that the Central Bank sought to prevent a prominent economist from talking about the fragile state of the nation's banks in relation the Irish branch of Northern Rock.
+The same sources stated that the Central Bank "watered down" economic warnings about the property bubble in the run-up to the crash, blocked internal communication reaching board level due to the political interests, and "rigorously" concealed data from the relevant external supervisors on the large exposures of Irish banks to individual developers.

 In November 2007, they stated: "The Irish banking system continues to be well-placed to withstand adverse economic and sectoral developments in the short to medium term.
 The underlying fundamentals of the residential market continue to appear strong and the current trend in monthly price developments does not imply a sharp correction.
 The central scenario, therefore, is for a soft landing."